bentoml/BentoML/docs/source/deployment/aws_lambda.rst

 BentoML helps you manage the entire process of deploying your BentoService bundle to Lambda.
-We can verify the deployed resources with AWS CLI tool.
+Verify the deployed resources with AWS CLI tool:

 .. code-block:: bash